Renewable Heat Incentive for non-domestic customers

 More information can be found at Guidance for applicants to the Non-Domestic RHI VBO Arrangements

 The 'tiered' tariff system

-On the first anniversary of the date of accreditation after 1 April 2017, the amount of generated heat will be taken to start again from zero and the tiered tariffs will be applied until the next anniversary of the installation’s accreditation or a further change in the Regulations.
+On the first anniversary of the date of accreditation after 1 April 2019, the amount of generated heat will be taken to start again from zero and the tiered tariffs will be applied until the next anniversary of the installation’s accreditation or a further change in the legislation.

 Meter readings and payments

-No additional action is required at present; you should continue to submit your meter readings and comply with your ongoing obligations as usual.
+No additional action is needed at present; you should continue to give your meter readings and keep to your ongoing obligations as usual.
 If any additional information is required you will be contacted directly.